|Date of Birth||April 5, 1895|

 In front of Passchendaele 27th – 28th October 1917, this N.C.O. was in charge of Platoon in the attack.
 When met by heavy fire he extended his party and kept going, gaining objective without heavy casualties.
 He showed fine ability as leader and brought platoon out when relieved, with great skill, through heavily shelled area.

-James likely returned to his family in Ponoka after the war and he was married in Edmonton in 1920.
+Cecil returned to his family in Ponoka after the war and he was married in Edmonton in 1920.
 His wife, Hannah Johnston (née Massey), was a widow with two young boys.
-She was born in 1894 in Liverpool, England and she came to Canada around 1911.
+She was born in 1894 in Liverpool, England and she came to Canada in 1911.
 She married Hilles Johnston in 1912.
 Hilles was a farmer in Wainwright, Alberta and he died near Wainwright in 1918.
-When the 1921 census was taken James and his wife were living in Ponoka and he was employed as a grocery clerk.
-They had at least two children, Denver Cecil (1922) and Charles Dennis (1923).
+When the 1921 census was taken Cecil and his wife were living in Ponoka and he was employed as a grocery clerk.
+They had three children: Denver Cecil (1922), Charles Dennis (1923) and Florence Grace (1936).

-James’ sister Edith Grace died in Alberta in 1919, at age 17.
+Cecil’s sister Edith Grace died in Alberta in 1919, at age 17.
 His mother was remarried in 1922, to John Gainer, and they lived in Edmonton.
 She died in 1952.
-James and his family moved to Vancouver in the 1940s and he worked in real estate until his retirement in 1956.
-He passed away in the Vancouver General Hospital on 4 October 1966, at age 72, and he’s buried at Ocean View Burial Park in Burnaby.
-His brother Harold died in Victoria in 1969, his son Charles in New Westminster in 1972, at age 49, his wife Hannah in New Westminster in 1983, at age 89, and his sister Minnie Rosanna (Mrs. Elmer Pendleton) in Ponoka in 1984.
-Harold is interred in Hatley Memorial Gardens in Colwood, British Columbia.
-Edith, Hannah and Minnie are buried in Forest Home Cemetery in Ponoka, along with James’ father.
+Cecil and his family moved to Vancouver in the 1940s and he worked in real estate until his retirement in 1956.
+He passed away in the Vancouver General Hospital on 4 October 1966, at age 71, and he’s buried at Ocean View Burial Park in Burnaby.
+His wife Hannah, who died in New Westminster in 1983, is buried alongside him.
+His brother Harold died in Victoria in 1969, his son Dennis in New Westminster in 1972, at age 49, his sisters Minnie Rosanna (Mrs. Elmer Pendleton) in Ponoka in 1984, Belle Pearl (Mrs. A.V.
+Carlson) in Edmonton in 1985, and his son Denver in Vancouver, BC in 2011.
+Harold is interred in Hatley Memorial Gardens in Colwood, BC.
+Edith and Minnie are buried in Forest Home Cemetery in Ponoka, along with Cecil’s father.

 By Becky Johnson

-Family photo courtesy of Snider public family tree on ancestry.com; grave marker photo courtesy of KJS on findagrave.com.
+Family photo courtesy of Snider public family tree on ancestry.com; grave marker photo courtesy of findagrave.com.